elastic/terraform-provider-ec/README.md

 - state upgrade that is performed by TF by calling the provider's API so no action is required from user perspective

 Currently the state upgrade functionality is still in development so importing existing resources is the recommended way to deal with existing TF states.
+Please mind the fact that state import doesn't import user passwords and secret tokens that can be the case if your TF modules make use of them.
+State upgrade doesn't have this limitation.

 #### Known issues.